-Figure 77B - After the REMS Team (a) dropped all $\mu\nu$ values and (b) read our concerns about their behavior they changed at least 12 sols back to low $\mu\nu$.
-Figure 77B shows such changes that were not documented on Figure 77A.
+Figure 94 - After the REMS Team (a) dropped all UV values and (b) read our concerns about their behavior they changed at least 12 sols back to low UV.
+Figure 93 shows such changes that were not documented on Figure 92.

-Figure 78 - Not all changes away from low $\mu\nu$ were restored.
+Figure 95 - Not all changes away from low UV were restored.
 As for October 12, 2017 no such restoration has been made yet for Sol 1006.

-The data published by the REMS Team/JPL also mention opacity, but as of June 25, 2018 none of the 2088 reports ever varied from SUNNY.
+The data published by the REMS Team/JPL also mention opacity, but as of February 8, 2020 none of the 3,025 reports ever varied from SUNNY.
 There is reason to question the validity of this data, and in fact it is refuted by photos taken by the Mars Reconnaissance Orbiter and published by Malin Space Science Systems (MSSS).

-Relative humidity is higher than expected in some parts of Gale Crater (see Figures 49 and 50 earlier in Section 13).
+Relative humidity is higher than expected in some parts of Gale Crater (see Figures 62 and 63 earlier in Section 14).
 There is brine underground and JPL has indicated that possible RSL have also been seen on the slopes of Mount Sharp in Gale crater (the location of the Curiosity rover), but that has not been confirmed yet.
 It is also not yet known if the rover would be able to reach them.
 But given the possibility of so much water, it seems odd that not one day at MSL has been reported to be cloudy by the REMS Team.

 Clouds can be seen drifting by behind the Telltale wind device on Phoenix on its Sol 103, but Phoenix landed in the Martian arctic.
-Stratus clouds were seen 16 km above the Mars Pathfinder - see Figure 46.
-It landed at 19.1 degrees North which like MSL Curiosity is in the tropics).
+Stratus clouds were seen 16 km above the Mars Pathfinder - see Figure 57.
+It landed at 19.1° North which like MSL Curiosity is in the tropics).

-Clouds were seen at MER Opportunity (http://mars.nasa.gov/mer/spotlight/2008032 4_Opportunity.html).
-It landed at 1.9462°S 354.4734°E. The MSL curiosity landed at a latitude of 4.59 degrees South.
+Clouds were seen at MER Opportunity (http://mars.nasa.gov/mer/spotlight/2008032 4 Opportunity.html).
+It landed at 1.9462°S 354.4734°E. The MSL curiosity landed at a latitude of 4.59° South.
 The approximate difference in latitude (4.59-1.95) is only 2.64 degrees.
 As each one degree difference of latitude in Mars is about 59 km, these clouds, though not at the longitude of MSL, were only 155.76 km (96.7847769 miles) north of Curiosity's latitude.

-Malin Space Science Systems (MSSS) showed that, as we suspected, the claim up through Mars Science Laboratory (MSL)
+Malin Space Science Systems (MSSS) showed that, as we suspected, the claim up through Mars Science Laboratory (MSL) Curiosity Rover Sol 3,025 that all 3,025 sols reported were "sunny" is a false claim.

-Curiosity Rover Sol 2,088 that all 2,088 sols reported were "sunny" is a false claim.
 Rather, it appears, NASA/JPL and in particular Malin have permitted the truth to be published, but not on the primary weather reporting site run by the REMS Team.
-We think the entire REMS Team should immediately be replaced by Malin, with a possible degree of oversight exercised by the Roffman Mars Correct Team in the U.S. and our partners in Europe - Marco de Marco and Matteo Fagone.
+We think the entire REMS Team should immediately be replaced by Malin, with a possible degree of oversight exercised by the Roffman Mars Correct Team in the U.S. and our partners in Europe including the authors of Evidence of Life on Mars? by Joseph et al. and Marco de Marco if his health is up to the job.